geigr/ipytone/docs/scheduling.md

 ```

 Those schedule methods return an event id that can be used later to remove it
-from the transport timeline, e.g.,
+from the transport timeline with the {func}`~ipytone.transport.Transport.clear`,
+method, e.g.,

 ```{code-cell} ipython3
 t.clear(event_id)